adriendelsalle/jhub-on-kubespray/README.md

 - Install SSH server

-If a node does not have SSH server installed by default, you have to install it.
+If a node does not have SSH a server installed by default, you have to install it to remotely connect this machine.
-Ubuntu `server` images already have SSH server installed.
+Ubuntu `server` O/Ss already have SSH a server installed.

 ``` bash
 sudo apt-get install openssh-server